On iOS, Firebase may intercept the content of push notifications sent from Batch. As a result, Batch SDK may no longer able to:

 Send a test push notification to your device and open it (see more here).
 You should see the following line: "

 Push - App was opened from a Batch push".

 Then, try sending a test notification to your device with a deeplink.
-Go to the dashboard → Push → Click "New Campaign" → Head to the message edition part, edit the text of the notification, add a deeplink to the campaign in the "advanced" part → Click "Send a test", after selecting your device.
+Go to the dashboard → Campaigns → Click "New Campaign" → Head to the message edition part, edit the text of the notification, add a deeplink to the campaign in the "advanced" part → Click "Send a test", after selecting your device.

 Send a preview of an In-App message to your device.
 Go to the dashboard → Settings → Themes → Select a theme or create one and click the "preview button".
 The In-App message should be displayed as soon as you click the notification.

 Note: In case the In-App message is not displayed correctly or is dismissed by the splash screen of your app, make sure you implement the "do not disturb" mode (see more here).
 This will allow you to pause In-App messages until the app can display them correctly.